One of the perks of being a content writer is that I get to talk to professionals who are experts in their fields.

 The analytics you give and how it can be streamlined with tools like Zapier right back to a client’s inbox is amazing.

 We’re about 11 people now, about double the size that we were even 3 months ago.
 We’ve grown really quickly, very much thanks to you guys.

 What do you think about this creative approach to writing cold emails?
 Do you think it would work for you?
 Feel free to let us know at [email protected]

-On a different note, if you’re interested in how the Agency Panel works, go here for details.
+On a different note, if you’re interested in how Woodpecker Agency works, go here for details.

 Customer Case Study: How Nerdwise Helps Their Customers Drive Sales with Woodpecker